 - Combine milk and matsoni culture in a clean glass container.

-- You need to make matsoni at least once a week to keep the culture healthy.
+- Matsoni needs to be cultured at least once a week to keep a healthy strain.

-- If you use too much culture or leave it on the counter for too long, it will separate the solids from the whey.
+- Matsoni is thickest when we eat it within the first two days after culturing.
+However, if you use too much culture or leave it on the counter for too long, the whey will separate.
 It’s still fine to eat, but it’s not as tasty.

-- To make a thicker and creamier yogurt, you can preheat the milk to denature the whey, or stir in powdered milk.
-Just be sure to cool the milk before you stir in your culture.
+- To make a thicker and creamier yogurt, you can heat the milk to 80 C (176 F) to denature the whey.
+Then cool the milk to 25 C (77 F) before stirring in the culture.

-Keywords: mesophilic, no yogurt maker, room temperature, probiotic, snack, dessert
+Keywords: mesophilic, no yogurt maker, room temperature, probiotic, snack, dessert, gluten free, keto, whole 30, anti-candida